p13tarunkk/p13tarunkk.github.io/_posts/2019-10-24-product-review-and-recommendations-gartner-peer-insights-website.md

 categories: cases
 ---

 Gartner Peer Insights is a platform developed by Gartner for ratings and reviews of enterprise technology solutions by end-user professionals for end-user professionals.
-It provides free peer reviews and ratings of almost all enterprise softwares and services solutions to assist the decision makers in selecting the right solution as per their needs.
+It provides free peer reviews and ratings of enterprise softwares and services solutions to assist the decision makers in selecting the right solution as per their needs.

 *Website screenshots*   (<a href="https://www.gartner.com/reviews/home/" target="_blank">Gartner website</a>) -
 ![Gartner1]({{ site.baseurl }}/assets/images/Gartner-1.png)